 Why Is Soil Porosity Important?

-There are many reasons why the porosity of soil is important.
+There are many reasons for the importance of soil porosity.
 Top among these is the fact that soil contains the groundwater that most living beings depend upon to sustain life.

 Healthy soil retains and filters water and is an important player in the water cycle.

-Soil porosity also determines the amount of oxygen that can be found in pore spaces.
+Soil porosity also determines the amount of oxygen found in pore spaces or the volume of soil voids that can be filled with air or water.
 In addition to water, plants must have oxygen to grow and thrive.

 They need oxygen for respiration; therefore, it is important to have well-aerated soil to grow healthy plants.